 Jones, C, Napier-Munn, T, Olds, A, Thorburn, L, Thorogood, J & Walker, S (2009), Santos Coal Seam Gas Fields: Aquatic Ecology Impact Assessment. [online], FRC Environmental, Brisbane.
 Available at:.

 This page should be cited as:

-Department of Environment and Science, Queensland (2019) Australian River Assessment System (AusRivAS) Bioassessment: Macroinvertebrate, WetlandInfo website, accessed 13 May 2021.
+Department of Environment, Science and Innovation, Queensland (2019) Australian River Assessment System (AusRivAS) Bioassessment: Macroinvertebrate, WetlandInfo website, accessed 1 February 2024.
 Available at: https://wetlandinfo.des.qld.gov.au/wetlands/resources/tools/assessment-search-tool/australian-river-assessment-system-ausrivas-bioassessment-macroinvertebrate/